chadland/C001---Neural-Networks-for-Machine-Learning/README.md

 * Week 15 - Modeling hierarchical structure with neural nets

 * Week 16 - Recent applications of deep neural nets

+## Octave

+Ocatave is used throughout the course and documentation may be found here: http://www.gnu.org/software/octave/doc/interpreter/